-One of the lovely things about Coral Bay is how undeveloped it is; there are no high-rise apartment blocks or Airbnb’s here.
-A bulk of the accommodation in Coral Bay is in the town’s two caravan parks – Ningaloo Coral Bay Bayview and the Peoples Park Coral Bay.
+One of the lovely things about Coral Bay is how undeveloped it is; there are no high-rise apartment blocks or Airbnb’s here but there are two Coral Bay caravan parks – Ningaloo Coral Bay Bayview and the Peoples Park Coral Bay.
 We have stayed in both but they have their differences.
 Read on and see which park might be best for you.

 - Other Accommodation in Coral Bay